nkoester/mps-zookeeper/README.md

 └── MPS-2021.2.3-linux
 ```

-Alternatively, you can change the default path where your MPS versions lie by set the environment variable `$MPS_BASE_PATH` before sourcing the completion file.
+Alternatively, you can change the default path where your MPS versions lie by setting the environment variable `$MPS_BASE_PATH` before sourcing the completion file.

 ### Layout of generated configuration